zinouzl/SephTestApp/README.md

 #### Expandable and Collapsible Product Cards
 - Expand or collapse product cards to view or hide reviews dynamically.

+#### Search Products by Name
+- Quickly find specific products by searching their name or brand name.

 #### Review Sorting
 -	Sort reviews based on rating: